 You’ll only need a few simple ingredients to make this tasty meatball recipe.
 The exact measurements are included in the recipe card below.
 Here’s an overview of what you’ll need:

-- Ground beef: I like to use lean ground beef.
+Ground beef: I like to use lean ground beef.
+I tried using extra-lean ground beef and thought it was too dry.

-- Cheddar cheese: I use sharp cheddar for some extra flavor.
+Cheddar cheese: I use sharp cheddar or even extra sharp for a nice flavor boost. 🧀

 How to make cheese-stuffed meatballs